paulastm/paulastm.github.io/publications.md

 Freire, A.P., Cardoso, P.C.
 [May We Consult ChatGPT in Our Human-Computer Interaction Written Exam?
 An Experience Report After a Professor Answered Yes](link).
 In: Proceedings of the 22st Brazilian Symposium on Human Factors in Computing Systems, 2023.

 Rodrigues, R., Souza, J., Cardoso, P.C.
-Sinalizadores retórico-discursivos: revisitando a anotação RST no córpus CSTNews.
-In: 8th Jornada de Descrição do Português (JDP), 2023.
+[Sinalizadores retórico-discursivos: revisitando a anotação RST no córpus CSTNews](https://sol.sbc.org.br/index.php/stil/article/view/25458).
+In: Anais do XIV Simpósio Brasileiro de Tecnologia da Informação e da Linguagem Humana, 2023.

 Guedes, H.M.C., Cardoso, P.C., Watanabe, W.M.; Freire, A.P.[Contextual exploration of mathematical formulae on the web for people with visual disabilities in Brazil with an open-source screen reader](https://dl.acm.org/doi/abs/10.1145/3554364.3559134).
 In: Proceedings of the 21st Brazilian Symposium on Human Factors in Computing Systems, 2022.